Stitch London

 Stitch London (previously Stitch and Bitch London) was a knitting group in London, England, which was active from 2005 to 2013.
 They met weekly in various venues across central London to knit in public.
 It was also a virtual knitting group whose members join via newsletter, Facebook, Ravelry, and Twitter.
 Its members numbered in their thousands and it had a global membership despite being based in London.

 The group was open to anyone who wanted join.
 There were no restrictions on who could join, and attendance was free.

 Meetings happened all over London once a week.
 There was no set day.
-The group met on weekday evenings, and venues varied from pubs and bars to cafés, and occasionally off-beat venues such as Bloomsbury Bowling Lanes, The Science Museum and The Hunterian Museum at London's Royal College of Surgeons.
+The group met on weekday evenings, and venues varied from pubs and bars to cafés, and occasionally off-beat venues such as Bloomsbury Bowling Lanes, The Science Museum and the Hunterian Museum at the Royal College of Surgeons of England.

 They also sent out a fortnightly newsletter, which included details of meeting venues, group news, knitting news, and the most bizarre and amusing knitting gems they could dig up on the web.

 The group would also teach people to knit for free.
 Prospective knitters needed to bring yarn and needles.The group has taught thousands of knitters.

 Stitch London also organised charity knits, graffiti yarnstorming events, and workshops.
 They have worked with many of London's museums, most notably the Natural History Museum, the Science Museum and the Hunterian Museum.